QuadSpinner/GeoGlyph-Docs/docs/Devices/Pyramids.md

 - **A/B**: These two properties control the opposing slopes.

 [!WARNING]
-This settings for this device can be very senstive.
+The settings for this device can be very sensitive.
 They respond better to taller terrains.
-If you find yourself requiring finer control, apply an Equalizer device before Pyramids and then use a Clamp or Bias/Gain device afterwards to lower the Pyramids' output.
+If you require finer control, apply an Equalizer device before Pyramids and then use a Clamp or Bias/Gain device afterwards to lower the Pyramids' output.
 [WARNING!]